 Across these issue areas, decision-makers are faced with challenges posed by technological advances, restructured electricity markets, and climate change.
 These dynamic situations require innovative, nimble responses that at the same time are grounded in a thoughtful policy framework.

 We work with policymakers, advocacy organizations, industry groups, and other stakeholders, and are always interested in hearing new perspectives.
-You can connect with the Policy Initiative by contacting EPI staff:

 Real World Legal Analysis